 a.
 Annual Adjustment.

-Subject to the terms herein, the Contractor is entitled to one Rate adjustment annually beginning on July 1, 2007.
-Contractor's request for an adjustment shall be prepared in a format approved by the AGENCY Representative, and shall be submitted to the AGENCY by May 1st each year, beginning with May 1, 2007.
-In addition, a supplemental schedule of UVDS's portion of the CDP expenses and associated adjustments shall be submitted to the AGENCY by May 1st each year.
+Subject to the terms herein and Article VI below, the Contractor is entitled to one Rate adjustment annually, beginning on July 1, 2018.
+Contractor's application and request for an adjustment shall be prepared in a format approved by the AGENCY MANAGER, and shall be submitted to the AGENCY by May 1st each year, beginning with May 1, 2018.
+In addition, a supplemental schedule of CONTRACTOR's portion of the CDP expenses and associated adjustments shall be submitted to the AGENCY by May 1st each year.
 Each adjustment is to be based on data from the previous twelve (12) month period as specified in this Article II, is to be approved by the AGENCY in June of each year, and will be effective on each subsequent July 1st.
 Each component shall be adjusted as specified in this Article II.

-The AGENCY shall adjust the Rate up or down to reflect: 1) review of Major Allowable Expenses limited to: Wages and Related Benefits (excluding officer’s salaries and benefits), Depreciation, and New Programs/Modifications 2) review of Major Recoverable Expenses limited to: Landfill Fees, Interest, New Programs/Modifications and Development Expenses, 3) all Other Recoverable Expenses, and Other Allowable Non-Fuel Expenses will be adjusted by the Adjusted CPI Index, 4) actual changes in any pass-through component of the Rate and 5) Allowable Fuel Expenses will be adjusted as specified below.
+The AGENCY shall adjust the Rates up or down to reflect: 1) review and projection of Major Allowable Expenses limited to: Wages and Related Benefits (excluding officer’s salaries and benefits), Depreciation, and New Programs/Modifications 2) review and projection of Major Recoverable Expenses limited to: Landfill Fees, Interest, New Programs/Modifications and Development Expenses, 3) all Other Recoverable Expenses and Other Allowable Non-Fuel Expenses will be adjusted by the Adjusted CPI Index, 4) notwithstanding any other provision in the AGREEMENT, actual changes in any Pass-Through Costs will be incorporated into the Rates for a Member as of the effective dates of such changes established by the Board or City Council of such Member as specified below in the Pass-Through Costs definition, and 5) Allowable Fuel Expenses will be adjusted as specified below.

 b.
 Special Identification of CDP Expenses and Revenue.